Madrid: Middle Ages

-Modern Age
+Early Modern Era

-During the revolt of the Comuneros, led by Juan Lopez de Padilla, Madrid joined the revolt against Charles, Holy Roman Emperor.
+During the revolt of the Comuneros, led by Juan López de Padilla, Madrid joined the revolt against Charles, Holy Roman Emperor.
 After defeat at the Battle of Villalar, Madrid was besieged and occupied by the imperial troops.
 The city was however granted the titles of Coronada (Crowned) and Imperial.

 A view of Madrid from the west, facing the Puerta de la Vega.
 Drawing by Anton van den Wyngaerde, 1562.